 Step 2.
 Download the latest version of Rufus software from its official website.

 Step 4.
-Then click the Yes button to launch it when UAC(User Account Control) appears.
+Then, click the Yes button to launch it when UAC (User Account Control) appears.

 Step 5.
 Rufus will automatically detect the USB flash drive connected to that system.

 Step 7.
-Now click on the
+Now click on the SELECT button next to “Disk or ISO image” (Must select).

 Step 8.
 After that, select the bootable ISO file.
 This application will automatically detect the Windows version from the ISO file.

 Step 10.
 The Rufus will automatically detect BIOS’s partition scheme (MBR or GPT).
-If it cannot read the partition on your PC, manually select the MBR partition scheme, which is helpful for BIOS and UEFI computers or select the GPT partition scheme supported for UEFI computers.
+If it cannot read the partition on your PC, manually select the MBR partition scheme, which is helpful for BIOS and UEFI computers, or select the GPT partition scheme supported for UEFI computers.

 Step 13.
 Then click on the Start button with the above steps when ready.

 Step 14.
-When the Start button is pressed, it will confirm that it “will destroy all data on the device.”
+When the Start button is pressed, it will confirm that “it will destroy all data on the device.”
 So check if there is any critical data on the USB, then save it somewhere else because it will erase all data on the USB for a fresh installation; if there is no data stored on that drive, press OK to continue.

 Step 15.
 Finally, Rufus will erase all the USB flash drive data and install new data.